 The funding programme “Water as Global Resource”: 90 institutes, 12 projects

 The funding programme GRoW, which is being run by the German Federal Ministry of Education and Research (BMBF), has been investigating these global–local relationships since 2017.
 GRoW takes an integrated view of the ways in which water, energy, food and climate interact.
 This means that GRoW can help mitigate the climate crisis by working to overcome the water crisis.
 The teams of researchers and practitioners working in GRoW deliver urgently needed expertise on the availability and status of global water resources.
 They also develop solutions for climate-resilient water resources management at the local level.
 Over 90 institutions active in research, business and practice are participating in twelve joint research projects.
 GRoW is one of the world’s largest funding measures working in this field.
-The results of the programme will be presented at a final conference in Berlin in late June.
+The results of the programme will be presented at a final conference in Berlin and online in late October.